intbio/gromacs_ff/amber14sb_parmbsc1_cufix_PTM.ff/README.md

       CUFIX uses new ion parameters by the Cheatham group.

-- Before start you shoud copy file "residuetypes.dat" to "GMX_system" directory.
+- <u>Before start you shoud copy file "residuetypes.dat" to "GMX_system" directory.</u>